Quick Answer

 Plan as if registration comes first.
 Registration is a practical dependency for banking, healthcare, and tax registration, and without proper registration people may be blocked from opening bank accounts and signing employment contracts.
 Ask the bank which exact proof they require before you rely on that account for rent, payroll, or client payments.

-There is a 14-day deadline after moving, and the source material says it applies universally regardless of nationality or visa status.
-The exact fine or current fine range should only be used after local verification, so do not assume a forum number is current.
+There is a 14-day deadline after moving, and the cited guidance treats it as applying regardless of nationality or visa status.
+Keep any exact fine or current fine range pending until you verify it with the local office, so do not assume a forum number is current.
 If you are late, keep evidence that you tried to comply and follow up with the local office through official channels.

 Do not treat that as automatic.
 Registration is part of tax-registration workflows, but it does not by itself settle tax-residency status.
 If you have income, payroll, or ties in more than one country, verify your position before your first invoice cycle.